 Stewart Hearn runs London Glassworks, now based at Chatteris in the Fens.
 He has many years as a master glassblower ranging from practical domestic to art glass.
 Narratives are suggested by his choice of titles, or the forms and colours he chooses – a love of colour gives his work characteristic vibrancy.
 His work, often produced in series, is widely collected.

-Sophie Marritt originally trained and worked as a scientist and began practice as an artist following training at Norwich University of the Arts.
+Sophie Marritt originally trained and worked as a scientist.
+Her practice as an artist began at Norwich University of the Arts.
 Her work is mainly concerned with sea, landscape and nature.
-Her studio is in Norwich and she paints, as well as making short video works.
+Now she is based in a studio in Norwich.
+She paints, as well as making short video works.
 Lately she has been developing a series of videos and works concentrating on sound.

 Simon Faithfull walks on detailed, sometimes perilous journeys and often works with water and fire.
 He makes art from the results in video, photography, drawing, writing and performance, often with a tinge of humour.

 The film, ‘Going Nowhere 1.5’ shows a lone man in a yellow suit walking doggedly around an intertidal island.
 We see the figure walk around the decreasing space.
 As the sea expands around him, the sea is eventually all we see.
 You can read more about Simon’s work on his artist page here.